-This safety alert highlights the serious health and safety risks of exposure to high levels of respirable crystalline silica (RCS) in the stone benchtop manufacturing industry.
+This safety alert highlights the serious health and safety risks of exposure to high levels of respirable crystalline silica (RCS) for those who work in the stone benchtop industry.

-As of February 2019, 99 confirmed cases of silicosis associated with engineered stone benchtop work have been identified in Queensland, Australia.
+As of February 2019, 99 confirmed cases of silicosis associated with engineered stone benchtop work had been identified in Queensland, Australia.
+The vast majority of these cases were in workers with no symptoms of disease.

 What we know